yujiongliu/yujiongliu.github.io/_pages/publications.md

 Ji, C., **Liu, Y.**, Kong, M., "An O-ring Gripper Used for Automatic Assembly", Patent No. CN 201410145847.9, P.R.
 CHINA, 2014.

 Ji, C., **Liu, Y.**, Kong, M., "A Novel Fourth Axis of Delta Robot with an Upper Placed Ball Joint Clamping a Square Shaft", Patent No. CN 201410126057.6, P.R.
 CHINA, 2014.

+## Thesis and Dissertation
+**Liu, Y.**, "Novel Legged Robots with a Serpentine Robotic Tail: Modeling, Control, and Implementations", Virginia Tech, May 2022.
+**Liu, Y.**, "A Connection Between Analytic and Nonanalytic Singular Perturbations of the Quadratic Map", University of Minnesota, May 2017.
+**Liu, Y.**, "Research on the Nonlinear Control of High-Speed Delta Robot", Harbin Institute of Technology, July 2015.